Geographical Index > United States > North Carolina > Montgomery County > Report # 41040|

 About BFRO Investigator Larry Sidwell:

 Larry became interested in Bigfoot at an early age after viewing the Patterson - Gimlin footage.
 Spent a lot of time in his youth hiking and exploring his families' farms in Clark County, Kentucky.
 Avid hunter and fisherman living on the Outer Banks of North Carolina, he especially enjoys offshore and surf fishing.
-BFRO public expeditions Larry has attended: 2012 West Virginia, 2013 Kentucky, 2013 West Virginia, 2013 Western North Carolina.
+BFRO public expeditions Larry has attended: 2012 West Virginia, 2013 Kentucky, 2013 West Virginia, 2013 Western North Carolina, 2014 North Carolina.
 Private expeditions Larry has attended: 2013 SEBFRO Nantahalla National Forest, 2014 Uwharrie National Forest, 2014 Pisgah National Forest.
 Conferences attended: 2013 Midnight Walkers Southeastern Bigfoot Conference, Dahlonega GA. and the 2014 Ohio Bigfoot Conference.